 - cauliflower - a whole head of cauliflower goes into this recipe.
 Florets only, please!

-- fresh chives - other fresh herbs that pair well with the cauliflower in this recipe are fresh dill, tarragon or thyme
+- Herb Ideas: Other fresh herbs that pair well with the cauliflower in this recipe are fresh dill, tarragon, or thyme.

 How to Make Easy Mashed Cauliflower